goodeggs/resource-schema/README.md

 ## Defining a Schema

-The schema allows you to customize your resource fields to look different than your model fields.
+The schema allows define the shape of your resource.
 If you do not provide a schema, the resource will look exactly like the model.

-Like a mongoose schema, the resource schema defines the shape of your resource.

 We can define the schema using these properties: